ryushu/jQuery-slide/README.md

 ```
 ##Options
 Type:PlainObject
-This method have two paramaters option and callback function.
+This method have two paramaters. option and callback function.
 $('selector').slide(option,callback);

 ###auto
 Type:Boolean (default:false)
 Whether or not the elements are slid automatically.

-##Callback
+###Callback
 Type:function
 A function to be called when slide action is ended.
 It is usefull when you change/set/get something value in the element showing in the window.